hugoagno3/mCP/README.md

 To process the input data, we need to run *Option 1*- the mCP function or *Option 2* 3 functions provided by our mCP package.
 # Option 1: Running mCP function
    This function is an integrated function of mCP package, that needs as input an experimental data and returns a list of plots, binary total Interaktion hits, id of proteins of binary Hits detected and heatmaps_seaborn of know protein complexes detected in the experiment.
-In addition, it plots  6 files as  outputs:
- 1- pdf file with All candidates detected as protein complexes profiles from Corum database.
- 2- pdf with with all candidates heatmaps of the detected protein complexes.
- 3- pdf file with the detected as protein complexes profiles with a controlled FDR.
- 4- pdf with heatmaps of the detected protein complexes with a controlled FDR.
- 5- txt file with numbers about general false positive when at least 1 hit is consider as filter.
- 6- CVS file containing all protein complexes detected, hits of binary interactions inside the protein complexes, FDR detected by MonteCarloSimulation.
-   An example can be found here:

 ```{r pressure, echo=FALSE}